RuizeHan/DAN4Ass/README.md

 Multi-view Multi-Human Association with Deep Assignment Network

 ## New
-The datasets used in this work are released as
+The datasets used in this work are released to the public.

 Synthetic MvMHA Image Dataset (MvMHA-S):
 Link: https://pan.baidu.com/s/1GQ7Zy1d2lkYhV0hlT0GUfQ